Training and progression

 Gaelic Medium Education (Foghlam tro Mheadhan na Gàidhlig)

 It is possible to teach in Gaelic at either primary or secondary level in Scotland.
 At primary level, you can teach all areas of Scotland’s Curriculum for Excellence through the medium of Scottish Gaelic.
 At secondary level, you could either teach your specialist subject through the medium of Gaelic or teach both Gaelic subjects and another specialist subject.
-For more information, including the entry requirements needed to get a place on an ITE programme, see So you want to teach in Gaelic? .
+For more information, including the entry requirements needed to get a place on an ITE programme, see Teaching in Gaelic .

 The Scottish universities that offer initial teacher education